azu/power-doctest/packages/@power-doctest/cli/README.md

 	  $ power-doctest /path/to/file.{js,md}

 	Options
-	  --packageDir  Current Workind directory.
+	  --packageDir  Current Working directory.
 Should put package.json in the directory.
+	  --disableRunning Disable running test case that has not state.

 	Examples
 	  $ power-doctest ./README.md